LaksCastro/ethereal-color/README.md

 > _Note: [keep this table](#color-types) in mind when using this function:_

 #### Converter Object
-The convert object is a separate object, that is, it works as if it were a static class, and can help you convert different color formats without having to create another object.
-The library uses this object under the hood to work with the different core formats.
+The Convert object is a separate object, that is, it works as if it were a static class and can help you convert different color formats without having to create another object.
+The library uses this object under the hood to work with the different color formats.
 ```js
 // New converter object
 const converter = Converter();